The Right Way to Write SOAP Notes for Cardiac Patients (Finally)

 Don't start with "patient is a pleasant 67-year-old" when they're having chest pain.

-You're not a therapist.
+You're not writing a character reference.

 Lead with the main complaint: "Patient reports crushing substernal chest pain, 8/10 intensity, radiating to left arm, onset 2 hours ago."